 If you were to suffer an illness or disability that required long-term nursing care, would you be covered?

 Maybe not.
 The vast majority of Americans go through their lives reassuring themselves that it will never happen to them.
-However, if past trends continue, the estimated risk of a 65-year-old person needing some form of long-term care during their life is 70 percent and the estimate risk of entering a nursing home is approximately 50 percent.1
+However, if past trends continue, the estimated risk of a 65-year-old person needing some form of long-term care during their life is 70 percent and 20 percent will need it for longer than five years.1

 Medicaid, the joint federal and state program that covers medical bills for the needy, pays a substantial portion of long-term-care costs but usually only for those who are impoverished.

 And Medicare is not paying much of the cost of long-term care.
 That’s why the elderly should not rely on Medicare for their long-term-care needs.

 Clearly, long-term-care costs pose a real problem for the elderly and their families.
 Long-term-care insurance can help preserve your accumulated wealth and provide coverage in the event you need long-term care.
 This can go far in helping to address financial need during retirement.

 Sources: 1) Administration for Community Living, 2020 (most current information available); 2) Cost of Care Survey 2021, Genworth Financial, Inc. (most current information available)

 The information in this newsletter is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Broadridge Advisor Solutions. © 2023 Broadridge Financial Solutions, Inc.